How can I get to Portugal?

 Contact your Portuguese embassy for up-to-date visa requirements, or see your travel agent.
 It is your responsibility to have the correct travel documentation.
 We provide the following information in good faith.
 You must check yourself and understand that you are fully responsible for your visa requirements.

-As a tour booking website, Eco Trilha cannot organize visas for the passengers as the visa requirements are continually updated and vary from one traveler’s nationality to the next.
+As a tour booking website, Eco Trilha cannot organize visas for the passengers.
+The visa requirements are continually updated and vary from one traveler’s nationality to the next.
 For this reason, we recommend you contact the Portuguese embassy or consulate website for the latest up-to-date information.

 How Many Days to Spend in Portugal